 Ansonia is a very small village located in the state of Ohio.
 With a population of 1,154 people and just one neighborhood, Ansonia is the 564th largest community in Ohio.

-Ansonia is a blue-collar town, with 45.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ansonia, you'll notice that it is more blue-collar than most other communities in America.
+45.28% of Ansonia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ansonia is a village of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ansonia who work in office and administrative support (11.13%), sales jobs (10.75%), and management occupations (6.23%).

 The per capita income in Ansonia in 2022 was $31,198, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $124,792 for a family of four.
 However, Ansonia contains both very wealthy and poor people as well.